kedirinesia/qris_parser/README.md

 Contributions are welcome.

-1. Fork repository
+1. Fork the repository
-2. Create feature branch
+2. Create a feature branch
-3. Commit changes
+3. Commit your changes
-4. Open Pull Request
+4. Open a Pull Request

 ---